zijipia/ZCord/README.md

 ## 💡 Notes

 - The bot must have appropriate permissions to perform certain actions (send message, kick, ban...)
-- `zdis` is a minimal client, not fully supporting all event types and data structures like `discord.js`
+- `ZCord` is a minimal client, not fully supporting all event types and data structures like `discord.js`

 ---